badcoff33/vim/README.md

 ### US Keyboard

-Vim/Neovim works best with US keyboard layout!
-Even when you are used to a German keyboard layout, in some situations it might be useful switch to this keyboard layout.
+Vim/Neovim works best with US keyboard layout.
+Even when you are used to a German keyboard layout, in some situations it might be useful to switch to this keyboard layout in the OS.
 Especially when you spend a lot of time in Vim.

 Here is a short list of shifted
 keys: `1=!`  `2=@`  `3=#`  `4=$`  `5=%`  `6=^`  `7=&` `8=*`  `9=(` `0=)`

+A differnt approach: Drop this line in your startup code to make better use of the umlaute keys `set langmap=Ü?,ü/,ö[,ä],Ö{,Ä}`.

 ### Books
 The web has a load of good Vim tutorials, covering how to use Vim and scripting